 - You’re only responsible for paying your share of the cost (like the copayments, coinsurance, and deductible that you would pay if the provider or facility was in-network).
 Your health plan will pay any additional costs to out-of-network providers and facilities directly.

 - Generally, your health plan must:

 - Cover emergency services without requiring you to get approval for services in advance (also known as “prior authorization”).

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

-If you believe you’ve been wrongly billed, you may contact the Center for Medicare and Medicaid Services at 1-800-985-3059.
+If you think you’ve been wrongly billed, contact the Center for Medicare and Medicaid Services at 1-800-985-3059.
 Visit https://www.cms.gov/nosurprises for more information about your rights under federal law.

 Would you like to be set up with Proxy access through MyChart for your child?
 This is the easiest way to message your child's providers, request Catalpa medication refills, and schedule or cancel psychiatry appointments.
 If you do not have your own MyChart through ThedaCare, an email will sent to you with an activation code and instructions on how to sign up for MyChart so you can obtain Proxy access.